hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1527

-All we can say that some of our gods have afflicted you with madness.”
+All we can say is that some of our gods have afflicted you with madness.”
 He said, “I take Allah as witness, and you too be witnesses, that I disown whatever you associate

 # 1528